Ottawa professor Amir Attaran suspended by Twitter over 'tarred and feathered' comment

 The "tarred and feathered" tweet was part of a longer string of tweets on the children's vaccine issue.
 Some suggested that Twitter might have shut the account down after several controversial tweets over time.

-And in Quebec, where Attaran caused a major stir earlier this year, others celebrated.
+And in Quebec, where Attaran caused a major stir earlier this year, some celebrated.

 The suspension has "nothing to do with Quebec," Attaran said, but it comes after a high-profile political fight in March that drew the prime minister's attention.